lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-4"></a>

 ## 4. Beach scrub

 <a id="s-4-1"></a>

-## 4.1.
+### 4.1.
 Woody shrubs and small trees

-5.4.1.1 Cordia subcordata, kerosene wood, island walnut, sea trumpet, Pacific rosewood, P kerasin wud, Bburao blong solwata (Boraginaceae)
+5.4.1.1 Cordia subcordata, kerosene wood, island walnut, sea trumpet, Pacific rosewood, P. kerasin wud, Bburao blong solwata (Boraginaceae)

 A twisted shore tree 8-15 m tall, Cordia subcordata (Figure 5.2, left) is well known for its very strong black-veined heartwood, which may remain as a skeleton after the rest of a dead tree has rotted away (W. McClatchey, pers. comm.).
 It occurs in varieties with orange and yellow flowers (Peekel1984: 471, [Hviding 2005](../references.md#source-Hviding2005): 131).